Quickstart

 You should see two agents: one for Ground Control and one for the satellite.

-Check satellite status in Ground Control
+Check satellite status in Ground Control (cloud server)

 curl -sk https://localhost:9080/api/satellites \